MahmoudSelmy/DepthEstimationVGG/README.md

 ### Training
 For the FC Implementation : I am working on it, but currently i am stucked at 0.15 RMSE on training data and 0.45 RMSE on validation data.

-For the Up-Conv Implementation "I will add it's implementation soon in a seprate repo" : I've reached a 0.109 RMSE on Training data and a 0.165 on Validation data.
+For the Up-Conv Implementation : I've reached a 0.109 RMSE on Training data and a 0.165 on Validation data.

 ### Output
 ![img_1](./output.png)